GeneralBots/BotBook/site/docs/chapter-06-gbapp-reference.md

 This in some way contributes to a better understanding of how it works.

 ## How To...
-### Clean up bot directly on database
-@@id = 0
-DELETE FROM GuaribasConversationMessage WHERE instanceId = @id DELETE FROM GuaribasConversation WHERE instanceId = @id DELETE FROM GuaribasUser WHERE instanceId = @id
-DELETE FROM GuaribasAnswer WHERE instanceId = @id DELETE FROM GuaribasQuestion WHERE instanceId = @id DELETE FROM GuaribasPackage WHERE instanceId = @id

 ### Create a new keyword